MaxOpperman/Lehmer/README.md

 Primarily based on articles by T. Verhoeff: [The spurs of D. H. Lehmer: Hamiltonian paths in neighbor-swap graphs of permutations](https://doi.org/10.1007/s10623-016-0301-9) and by G. Stachowiak [Hamilton Paths in Graphs of Linear Extensions for Unions of Posets](https://doi.org/10.1137/0405016).

 ## Generate the Documentation
-The docs are published online at via Github.
-[Read the docs](https://maxopperman.github.io/Lehmer).
+The docs are published online at via GitHub: [Read the docs](https://maxopperman.github.io/Lehmer).

 Run `pip install -r requirements.txt && cd docs && sphinx-apidoc -o . .. ../*tests* && ./make.bat html`.
 Or consecutively:
 ```
 pip install -r requirements.txt